May 5, 2017

 Below, I’ll share with you whether the general conditions of the market indicate that it is a good time to sell.
 (Click here for more details and statistics on the current real estate market in Summit County.)

 Is Now a Good Time to Sell?
-5 Things to Keep in Mind
+5 Important Considerations

 1. Inventory Levels are Low and Demand is Strong

-We are experiencing very low inventories.
+Summit County is experiencing very low inventory levels.
 Yet interest in Summit County real estate remains high.
 There are a number of prospective buyers looking for that just right property to come on the market.
-With relatively few properties available, you could potentially be a bit more aggressive in your pricing right now.
+With relatively few properties available, you might be surprised at what other homes in your area are selling for.

 I’m always happy to talk with you about the pricing possibilities for your property – to help you decide whether now is the right time to sell.